PythonistaGuild/Wavelink/docs/wavelink.rst

 .. function:: on_wavelink_track_exception(payload: wavelink.TrackExceptionEventPayload)

-    called when an exception occurs while playing a track.
+    Called when an exception occurs while playing a track.

 .. function:: on_wavelink_track_stuck(payload: wavelink.TrackStuckEventPayload)